connexcs/docs/docs/changing-user-password.md

       The Change Password pop-up appears.

       * In the `New Password` text box, enter the new password.

-!!! tip "Tip"
         Hover over the New Password text box to see the rules to create a password.
 The ConnexCS Control Panel does not accept a password that does not adhere to the password rules.

         The following image illustrates the password rules.

         ![alt text][password-rules]

        * In the `Confirm New Password` text box, enter the new password again.

 4. Click `Save`.